MalikAbdulrehman/Growth-Needle-Hiring-Assessment/README.md

 ## 📌 Project Overview
 This project is a test assessment created as part of the hiring process.
-The goal of this assessment is to demonstrate my skills in [Shopify Frontend Development].
+The goal of this assessment is to demonstrate my skills in Shopify Frontend Development.

 ## 🛠 Tech Stack
 - HTML / CSS / JavaScript